 - Your lifestyle, hobbies, or living situation may need to change.

-Making a decision about an unwanted pregnancy can be incredibly hard and complex.
-There are things you can do to ease the process.
+Making a decision about an unplanned pregnancy can be incredibly difficult and complex.
+Still, you can do a lot to help yourself through the process.

-If you feel comfortable doing so, start by reaching out to trusted friends or family members.
+If you feel comfortable doing so, start by reaching out to a trusted friend or family member.
 In addition to emotional support, they can offer advice and guidance.

-But in the end, the decision is up to you.
-This is a personal decision that involves your body, your health, and your future.
-Only you can consider all the factors involved and decide what’s best for yourself.
+But in the end, the decision lies with you, and you alone.
+This highly personal decision involves your body, your health, and your future.
+Only you can consider all the factors involved and decide the best path for yourself.

 Pregnancy or no pregnancy?

 Remember, abortion is the only option for not continuing a pregnancy.
-If you’re still on the fence about whether or not you want to go through with the pregnancy, it might help you learn more about what happens during pregnancy and childbirth.
+If you still feel uncertain about going through with the pregnancy, you might find it helpful to learn more about what happens during pregnancy and childbirth.

-Regardless of the direction you’re leaning toward, talking to a therapist who has experience dealing with unintended pregnancy can make a big difference.
+Regardless of the direction you’re leaning toward, support from a therapist who has experience dealing with unplanned pregnancy can make a big difference.

 They can help you better understand your feelings around the pregnancy and help you weigh your options.
 Once you make a decision, they can also help you navigate the specifics, from talking about co-parenting with the other parent to deciding on the best type of adoption for your needs.

-You can find therapists in your area through Psychology Today and the American Psychological Association.
-Both directories have filters that allow you to search for therapists who focus on issues related to pregnancy and parenting.
+You can find therapists in your area through directories like the American Psychological Association.
+Therapist directories typically have filters that allow you to search for therapists who focus on issues related to pregnancy and parenting.

 Worried about the cost?
 Our guide to affordable therapy can help.